 Global changes in the sea ice cover, of which the continuous decrease in summer Arctic sea ice since satellite observations began in the 1970s is the most dramatic example (Stocker et al., 2014; Notz and Stroeve, 2016), lead to a development in exploitation of ice-infested waters in both hemispheres (Meier et al., 2014; Schillat et al., 2016).
-Consequently, for planning opening (Campbell et al., 2019), but these are the only in-situ data ever collected during one of its openings.
-Knowing of such upcoming re-opening, even if it is but a few days in advance, would allow for potentially re-routing autonomous sensors or
+Consequently, for planning purposes, early detection of sea ice opening is urgently needed.
+Polar researchers would also benefit from such a product.
+In 2016, the most famous opening in the Antarctic sea ice, the Weddell Polynya (Carsey, 1980), re-appeared for the first time in over a decade (Swart et al., 2018).
+Luckily, two autonomous profilers were drifting over the polynya region as it was opening (Campbell et al., 2019), but these are the only in situ data ever collected during one of its openings.
+Knowing of such upcoming re-opening, even if it is but a few days in advance, would allow for potentially re-routing autonomous sensors or nearby expeditions and hence obtaining precious data.